What Is Repetitive Compulsion & How To Overcome It

-- Harm to Others Re-enactment of violence that was done to us is one way of dealing with past hurts.
+- Harm To Others Re-enactment of violence that was done to us is one way of dealing with past hurts.
 For instance, studies have shown that criminals have often been physically or sexually abused as children.
-They were victims once, and when they became adults, they perpetuated that victimhood onto others.
+They were victims once, and when they became adults, they perpetuate that victimhood onto others.

 - Self-Destructiveness: Those who have been abused as children tend to take their hurt and anger out on themselves.
 These behaviors can include cutting, biting, or addictions to drugs and alcohol, as well as eating disorders.
 Essentially, self-destructive behaviors can be related to primitive behavior patterns that often came from painful or abusive experiences with caretakers, such as parents, in early childhood.

-- Violence in Marital Relationships: Different studies of family violence have found a direct relationship between the severity of childhood physical abuse and marital violence later on in life.
+Violence In Marital Relationships: Different studies of family violence have found a direct relationship between the severity of childhood physical abuse and marital violence later on in life.
 Essentially, those people who are exposed to violence in childhood find their way back to it as adults.
 They expect it, seeing it as a normal part of life.
 The reality is that without taking the time to address the traumas in your childhood, it is entirely possible that your subconscious will prime itself to repeat the negative behaviors learned from the trauma.
-For example, a girl who grew up in an abusive household may be more attracted to controlling men and find herself trapped in an abusive marriage.
-Repetitive Compulsions Cause Destruction and Pain, Don't Let ItGet Insight Into Yourself And Others In Online Therapy Today
+For example, a girl who grew up in an abusive household may be more attracted to controlling partners and find herself trapped in an abusive marriage.

 If you have used addiction or self-harm to address emotional issues, then it is important to seek help in order to address and understand the underlying causes behind the addiction.
 Working with a licensed therapist or certified counselor, you can begin to address those underlying concerns, including those past relationships and how they continue to impact your current relationship choices.